FF:ISKB49 Digital Curatorship - Course Information

 - 10. Planning a digital archive

 - 11. Control and management of digital archive

-- 12. Exercise - Changing the way of long-term preservation in a fictitious institution
+- 12. Workshop - Changing the way of long-term preservation is maintained in a selected institution

 - required literature